 3. Add some additional greenery

-Surrounding yourself with greeneries has a great positive impact on your wellbeing.
+Styling with greeneries has a great positive impact on your wellbeing.
 Plants are alive and give us the oxygen we need to breathe.
 They impact on our mood and keep us in touch with nature.
 If you are not the Garden DIYer type, it is easy to create your own oasis by decorating using different size Garden planters and placing them next to each other.

 4. Choose Versatile Furniture

 I love using furniture that can answer more than one function.
 Due to space restriction in our home and also because I like minimalism, I would rather possess fewer items that do more than one thing than many items that do one thing only.
 Here the MILTON garden stool is perfect to use as additional seating when necessary.
 It can also be used as a side plant pot display area, or when we use the barbecue, it can also be used as a side table.
 Styling around wellbeing is about making the most of your space too.

 Styling Your Indoor Space